 The major research advisor plays a critical role in the student's program.
-The research advisor serves as the committee chair of a student, directs the thesis, chairs the comprehensive examination committee, and takes the lead in ensuring that the degree is completed in a rigorous and timely fashion.
+The research advisor serves as the committee chair of a student, directs the directed research project, chairs the comprehensive examination committee, and takes the lead in ensuring that the degree is completed in a rigorous and timely fashion.
 Any member of the Geography faculty who holds graduate faculty status can serve as the research advisor.
 A list of those persons holding such a status, along with their research interests may be viewed on the Department's website.
 Again, the selection of the research advisor must be made by the end of the student's first fall semester.

-Although the Department as a whole is committed to the advising of all students who enroll in the M.S. program, individual faculty members are under no obligation to accept advisees.
+Although the Department is committed to the advising of all students who enroll in the M.A.Geo. program, individual faculty members are under no obligation to accept advisees.
 Nor are individual faculty members under obligation to advise students in areas outside their own major research interests.
-Students should be prepared to modify their ideas about potential thesis topics in a manner compatible with faculty research interests.
+Students should be prepared to modify their ideas about potential directed research topics in a manner compatible with faculty research interests.

-Once the research advisor has agreed to accept a student as an advisee, the research advisor and the student must fill out the Master Advisor form.
-The form is emailed to students while enrolled in GEO 5309, Geographical Analysis and available online on the Departmental website.
+Once the research advisor has agreed to accept a student as an advisee, the research advisor and the student must fill out the Master Advisor and Committee form.
+The form is emailed to students while enrolled in GEO 5309, Geographical Analysis and is located in hard copy outside ELA 127 or on the Departmental website.